HEIGVD-Experience/CLD-labs/Labo04/003_DataStorePeformances.md

   HelloWorld servlet -> avg 4214,174 ms (4,214s)
   Datawriter servlet -> avg 8267.462 ms (8.267s)

-  As a small comparaison we could say that the avarage latency is quit similar wheter it comes from Vegeta or from Google Cloud dashboard.
-The main difference could be made from the fact that from Vegeta you will have to add the time for the request to travel to Google Servers.
+  The average latency seems quite similar whether it originates from Vegeta or from the Google Cloud dashboard.
+However, the main distinction lies in the additional time required for the request to travel to Google Servers when using Vegeta.
   ```

 - How many resources have you used to run these tests?
 From the